andrija-djurovic/monobin/README.md

 ```
 ## monobin version 0.1.1

-This version is on github as well.
+This version is on github as well.</br>
 In order to install latest version from github, user can use the follwoing code:
 ```r
 library(devtools)